 Though the fig tree should not blossom,

 Here are a few thoughts following up on the election.
-I am indebted to Al Mohler, Tom Chantry, and David Wesner (and others) for some of these thoughts.
+I am indebted to some others for some of these thoughts.
 A qualifier: I am sad and disappointed today.
 I may have been less so, had the election gone another way, but we don’t know what the alternative would have brought.
 My disappointment with the outcome is largely based on the fact that there is a track record here that doesn't give much reason for optimism regarding the future.
 The alternative, however, was certainly not ideal.

 1. Given the state of our nation, one might be surprised that our country would vote for 4 more years in of the same in the White House and at least 2 more years in the Senate.
 But given the state of the nation – moral decay, proud of our sin, laziness, calling evil good, perhaps we should not be surprised.
 As Al Mohler said in a pre-election post, “Democratic systems inevitably reflect the electorate’s decisions, and these decisions reveal underlying worldviews.
 And, truth be told, all we can expect from democracy is the government we deserve.”
 I guess the surprise comes in that perhaps we hoped the American people would get so fed up, they would act.
 But perhaps we misjudged the American people; perhaps we don’t realize the depth of the sin and depravity and spiritual blindness that are rampant in our nation.